-The auditor shall use the 14 types of compliance requirements listed for identifying which requirements applicable to the program are subject to testing.
+The auditor shall use the 12 types of compliance requirements listed for identifying which requirements applicable to the program are subject to testing.
 Not all compliance requirements apply to all programs.
 Conversely, certain types almost always apply.

-- A. Activities Allowed or Unallowed almost always applies to Federal programs.
-The auditor should look at the program requirements and Federal award documents for what constitutes allowable or unallowable activities. - B. Allowable Costs/Cost Principles almost always applies since most Federal programs have charges for goods or services.
-However, if a program only involves benefits to eligible recipients, with no administrative costs, purchases of goods or services (including salaries and overhead), or allocated costs, then allowable costs may not apply. - C. Cash Management almost always applies to Federal programs. - D. Davis-Bacon Act only applies as required by the Act itself, the Department of Labor's (DOL) governmentwide implementation of the Davis-Bacon Act, or by Federal program legislation, for construction contracts in excess of \$2000 financed by Federal funds.
-The auditor should review award documents to determine whether the Davis-Bacon Act applies. - E. Eligibility applies to most Federal programs which provide benefits to individuals, groups of individuals, or make subawards.
-For programs with eligibility requirements, the auditor should review the program laws, regulations, and provisions of contract or grant agreements to determine the specific eligibility requirements.
+A. Activities Allowed or Unallowed almost always applies to Federal programs.
+The auditor should look at the program requirements and Federal award documents for what constitutes allowable or unallowable activities.

+- B. Allowable Costs/Cost Principles almost always applies since most Federal programs have charges for goods or services.
+However, if a program only involves benefits to eligible recipients, with no administrative costs, purchases of goods or services (including salaries and overhead), or allocated costs, then allowable costs may not apply. - C. Cash Management almost always applies to Federal programs. - E. Eligibility applies to most Federal programs which provide benefits to individuals, groups of individuals, or make subawards.
+For programs with eligibility requirements, the auditor should review the program laws, regulations, and provisions of Federal awards to determine the specific eligibility requirements.
 Eligibility involves not only individuals but also possibly groups of individuals, geographical areas, or subrecipients.
 Additionally, the auditor should consider whether continuing, as well as initial, eligibility requirements apply.
-Furthermore, eligibility involves both who is eligible and the amount of benefits provided to the eligible. - F. Equipment and Real Property Management requirements applies to Federal programs which purchase equipment or real property.

-- G. Matching, Level of Effort, Earmarking is not universal, and, if applicable, would be specific to the Federal program and often the non-Federal entity.
-Therefore, the auditor will have to review the laws, regulations, contract or grant agreements applicable to the program to determine specific requirements for matching, level of effort, and/or earmarking. - H. Period of Availability of Federal Funds almost always applies to Federal programs.
-The contract or grant agreement applicable to the program often indicates the period during which the funds are available for obligation under the program.
+Furthermore, eligibility involves both who is eligible and the amount of benefits provided to the eligible. - F. Equipment and Real Property Management requirements apply to Federal programs which purchase equipment or real property. - G. Matching, Level of Effort, Earmarking is not universal, and, if applicable, would be specific to the Federal program and often the non-Federal entity.
+Therefore, the auditor will have to review the laws, regulations, and Federal awards applicable to the program to determine specific requirements for matching, level of effort, and/or earmarking. - H. Period of Performance almost always applies to Federal programs.
+The Federal award often indicates the period during which the funds are available for obligation under the program.
 The auditor should also look for program requirements regarding carry-over of unused funds to future funding periods, and whether pre-award costs are allowable, to what extent, and under what circumstances. - I. Procurement and Suspension and Debarment applies, in the case of procurement, any time the entity procures goods or services.
 Suspension and debarment applies to certain procurements and to all subawards. - J. Program Income applies to any program that generates program income (primarily related to the disposition of the income).
-Program regulations or the contract or grant agreements applicable to the program may specify additional criteria. - K. Real Property Acquisition and Relocation Assistance only applies as required by the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (URA) for payments to persons displaced from their homes, businesses, or farms by federally-assisted programs.
-While this requirement only applies to a few programs, when it does apply, it is generally a significant aspect of the program.
-For example, the U.S. Department of Transportation (DOT) funds many programs to construct highways in which real property acquisition and relocation assistance is a significant part of the program activities.
-The U.S. Department of Housing and Urban Development has the most transactions subject to the URA and DOT has the most Federal dollars affected. - L. Reporting almost always applies to Federal programs.
+Program regulations or the Federal award may specify additional criteria. - L. Reporting almost always applies to Federal programs.
 The standard financial reports are described in Part 3; however, the Federal agency or the pass-through entity may have developed its own forms for financial reporting.
 These forms may be in addition to or in lieu of the standard Federal financial reports and may include electronic submissions.
 The auditor should determine whether the standard reports are used, and if not, whether other forms are used to report the same or similar information.
-Information collections (which, as defined in 5 CFR section 1320.3(c), involves 10 or more respondents) by Federal agencies must be approved by OMB in accordance with the Paperwork Reduction Act of 1995 (44 USC 3501-3520) and assigned an OMB control number.
-A Federal agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a valid control number
+Information collections (which, as defined in 5 CFR section 1320.3(c), involve 10 or more respondents) by Federal agencies must be approved by OMB in accordance with the Paperwork Reduction Act of 1995 (44 USC 3501-3520) and assigned an OMB control number.
+A Federal agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a valid control number.